andrewcbuensalida/web-interview/README.md

 ======================================================================================
-since aws is getting expensive, so workflow is npx react-scripts start and nodemon index.js when developing, when finished, yarn build
+since aws is getting expensive, so workflow is in client npm start and in server nodemon index.js when developing, when finished, npm run build
 , then push to gh, then on ubuntu git pull. pm2 should auto restart due to changes.